conservationtechlab/camml/README.md

 second method produces more trustworthy mean Average Precision metrics.

+#### 2. Prep CSV for training from MegaDetector JSON

-2. Use the `megadetector_json_to_csv.py` (or
+Use the `megadetector_json_to_csv.py` (or `md_json_to_csv_valtest.py`)
-`md_json_to_csv_valtest.py`) script on your megadetector output `.json` file to produce a `.csv` file in the appropriate format for training the object detector.
+script on your megadetector output `.json` file to produce a `.csv` file in the appropriate format for training the object detector.
 MegaDetector detections are one of 3 classes, with a number representing each class: 1 for animal, 2 for person, and 3 for ehicle.
 The 'person' and 'vehicle' detections will be excluded by this script and the 'animal' class will be changed to the folder name where the images came from.
 For example: Any 'animal' detections on images from the directory /home/usr/images/Cat/ will change to 'Cat' detections in the CSV file.
 Since megadetector's detections each come with their own confidence score you can set the confidence argument to a value between 0 and 1, such as 0.9, to only include detections which have a confidence greater than or equal to this value.

 To run the script enter:

     cd ~/git/camml/training/
     mkdir ~/tflite_train
     python megadetector_json_to_csv.py ~/megadetector/test_output.json ~/tflite_train/test_output.csv 0.9

+#### 3. Perform training using CSV as input

-3. Use the `obj_det_train.py` script to train the model and export a TFLite model:
+Use the `obj_det_train.py` script to train the model and export a TFLite model:

     python obj_det_train.py ~/tflite_train/test_output.csv